One of the newer additions to the Arkansas Hills Trail System, the Chicken Dinner Trail, was completed in December of 2016.

 (which is very steep and rocky in places).

-This trail was built by Tony Boone Trails LLC, for Salida Mountain Trails.
+This trail was designed by Salida Mountain Trails and built by Tony Boone Trails LLC.